skip to content

 ▪ (2014) “Informal Cooperation beyond the Alliance”.
 In NATO’s Post-Cold War Politics.
 The Changing Provision of Security.
 Ed.
 S Mayer (Palgrave Macmillan), pp. 269-288.

-▪ (2014) “Weapons Proliferation: regimes and networks in international governance”.
-In International Relations: Continuity and Change in Global Politics.
+▪ (2014) “Weapons Proliferation: regimes and networks in international governance”, International Relations: Continuity and Change in Global Politics.
 Eds.
 W Brown, O Corry and A Czajka (Open University).

 ▪ (2006) BOOK: Debates on European Integration.
 The European Union Series (Palgrave Macmillan), pp. i-505.